Special equipment: A medium-sized crepe pan or an 8- to 10-inch nonstick skillet A pastry brush 2-ounce ladle

 Heat the crepe pan over very low heat for 3 to 5 minutes.
 Meanwhile, thin the batter with the remaining milk as needed.
 Ladle 2 ounces into the dry pan and quickly swirl the batter around until the bottom of the pan is evenly coated (see Cook's Note**).
 Turn the crepe when the top looks firm, after about 1 minute.
 Cook for 15 to 30 seconds on the other side.
 Layer crepes between pieces of wax paper to prevent sticking (see Cook's Note***).
 Cover with plastic wrap and refrigerate until ready to use.

-Cook's Note: *A well-seasoned heavy crepe pan is preferable, since it's better able to maintain an even, low temperature.
+*If fresh peaches aren't available, frozen or canned peaches can be substituted. **A well-seasoned heavy crepe pan is preferable, since it's better able to maintain an even, low temperature.
 If the pan isn't seasoned enough or if you use a nonstick skillet, it may be necessary to rub a small amount of grease in the pan, then wipe it out to leave a small film.
-If the batter is too thick, it can be thinned with 1 to 2 tablespoons of water. **Crepes can be refrigerated for up to 2 days or frozen ahead of time; bring to room temperature before using.
+If the batter is too thick, it can be thinned with 1 to 2 tablespoons of water. ***Crepes can be refrigerated for up to 2 days or frozen ahead of time; bring to room temperature before using.

 Recipe courtesy of The Cookworks, 2003